-The Tol-Pal assembly Tol-Pal is a little understood complex that is required for the stable maintenance of the Gram-negative outer membrane and which is recruited to the septation apparatus during cell division.
-We are trying to uncover the native function of the Tol-Pal assembly, how and why it is coupled to the proton-motive force across the inner membrane and the mechanism by which colicins subvert the assembly to initiate import across the outer membrane.
+The Tol-Pal assembly – Tol-Pal is a little understood complex that is required for the stable maintenance of the Gram-negative outer membrane and which is recruited to the septation apparatus during cell division.
+We are trying to uncover the native function of the Tol-Pal assembly, how and why it is coupled to the proton-motive force across the inner membrane and the mechanism by which bacteriocins subvert the assembly to initiate import across the outer membrane.

-- Meenan, N.A.G., Sharma, A., Fleishman, S.J., MacDonald, C., Morel, B., Boetzel, R., Moore, G.R., Baker, D. & Kleanthous, C. (2010) The structural and energetic basis for high selectivity in a high affinity protein-protein interaction.
+4. Meenan, N.A.G., Sharma, A., Fleishman, S.J., MacDonald, C., Morel, B., Boetzel, R., Moore, G.R., Baker, D. & Kleanthous, C. (2010) The structural and energetic basis for high selectivity in a high affinity protein-protein interaction.
 Proc.
 Natl.
 Acad.
 Sci.
-USA 107, 10080-10085
+USA 107, 10080-10085.

-- Housden, N.G., Wojdyla, J.A., Korczynska, J., Grishkovskaya, I., Kirkpatrick, N., Brzozowski, A.M. & Kleanthous, C. (2010) Directed epitope delivery across the Escherichia coli outer membrane through the porin OmpF.
+5. Housden, N.G., Wojdyla, J.A., Korczynska, J., Grishkovskaya, I., Kirkpatrick, N., Brzozowski, A.M. & Kleanthous, C. (2010) Directed epitope delivery across the Escherichia coli outer membrane through the porin OmpF.
 Proc.
 Natl.
 Acad.
 Sci.
-USA 107, 21412-21417
+USA 107, 21412-21417.

-Figure 4.
+Figure 3.
 Activation of the disulphide-stress sensing σR/RsrA-Zn complex.
 Under reducing conditions, RsrAred-Zn2+ inhibits the activity of σR.
 Disulphide stress induces the formation of intramolecular disulphides in RsrA (RsrAox) causing it to dissociate from σR. σR binds to RNA polymerase (RP) resulting in the activation of a regulon that re-establish redox homeostasis.